CountNemoChan/CountNemoChan.github.io/_pages/about.md

 I'm a senior undergraduate student from School of Artificial Intelligence, Beijing Normal University.
 My research interest includes computer vision, computer graphics and machine learning.
 I was very fortunate to be advised by Prof. Shi-Sheng Huang.

-I'm currently taking internship in VAST(Beijing) working with Dr. Zi-Xin Zou.
+I'm currently taking internship in VAST(Beijing) advised by Dr. Zi-Xin Zou.
 I work on topics about 3D generation and reconstruction including neural rendering and generative models.

 You can find my CV here: [Li-Heng Chen's Curriculum Vitae](../assets/CHENLiheng_CV_aug20.pdf)